open-energy-transition/Ember-Flexibility-Study/README.md

 For a full list of options, see the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html) or run `snakemake --help`.

-## Important Rules in PyPSA-Eur
+## Important Rules in Ember Flexibility Study

-In [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur), some of the most important rules that structure the workflow include:
+In [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/), some of the most important rules that structure the workflow include:

-- **retrieve**: Downloads and prepares all required input data.
+- **retrieve**: downloads and prepares all required input data.
-- **build_network**: Constructs the base energy system network from input data.
+- **build_network**: constructs the base energy system network from input data.
-- **prepare_sector**: Prepares sector-coupling data (e.g., heating, transport).
+- **prepare_sector**: prepares sector-coupling data (e.g., heating, transport).
-- **solve_network**: Runs the optimization to solve the energy system model.
+- **solve_network**: runs the optimization to solve the energy system model.
-- **postprocess**: Processes and analyzes the results after solving.
+- **postprocess**: processes and analyzes the results after solving.
-- **plot_network**: Generates plots and visualizations from the results.
+- **plot_network**: generates plots and visualizations from the results.
-- **report**: Builds the final report or documentation from the results.
+- **report**: builds the final report or documentation from the results.
+- **download_ember_data**: downloads the necessary Ember and ENTSO-E data for the study.
+- **validate_ember_networks**: validates the Ember networks and triggers the plotting routines.

 These rules are typically defined in separate `.smk` files (e.g., `rules/retrieve.smk`, `rules/build_electricity.smk`) and are orchestrated by the main `Snakefile`.